-We know our bodies coexist with trillions of bacteria that can influence the way our bodies do just about anything, like neurotransmission, energy production, mood, and more.
+Our bodies coexist with trillions of bacteria that can influence the way our bodies do just about anything, like neurotransmission, energy production, mood, and more.
 This bacteria is found on our skin, in our mouth and nose, and mostly our gut.
-What happens if this bacteria starts to take over, or gets out of control?
-That’s precisely what SIBO is – Small Intestinal Bacterial Overgrowth.
-Since we now realize bacteria plays such a large role in how well our body functions this begs the question: does SIBO affect mental health?
+What happens if this bacteria starts to grow out of control, and can it affect our mental health?

 What is SIBO?

 To fully appreciate the impact of SIBO (Small Intestinal Bacterial Overgrowth), we have to first understand what it is.
 SIBO is a condition in which your small intestine becomes overwhelmed with bacteria.

 This isn’t necessarily because the type of bacteria (i.e. good versus bad), but rather the fact that the overgrowth is there at all.
 The small intestine is very important for the absorption of nutrients, which become extracted from the chyme (partially digested food).
 Bacteria should be more common in the large intestine, where the last stages take place before elimination.

 When this becomes out of balance and bacterial overgrowth occurs in the small intestine, it can lead to some very uncomfortable symptoms.